Dictionary: Letter W

 - We worked out a plan to get everything done on time.

-enthusiasm, idea, support, sweat, thirst, nerve) When you work
+work up [work something up] (appetite, enthusiasm, idea, support, sweat, thirst, nerve) Gradually develop something.

 - It wasn’t long before I had worked up a sweat.